 Davidson is a fixture in the New Zealand Tall Ferns team and plays a more prominent role for her National team then she does with the Boomers.
 At the 2021 FIBA Asia Cup in Jordan Davidson scored a game-high 26 points, making 10 of 13 field goal attempts at an accuracy of 76.9%, made both three-pointers and took seven rebounds in the Tall Ferns 74-59 victory against Chinese Taipei.
 At the 2021 FIBA Asia Cup Davidson averaged 15.4 points, 8.0 rebounds and 1.0 blocked shots per game to lead the New Zealand Tall Ferns in all three categories.
 Davidson ranked third overall at the tournament for points per game, second for rebounds and equal eighth for blocked shots.

 Playing for the Melbourne Boomers against the Bendigo Spirit on 19 December 2021 Davidson scored 10 points at an accuracy of 57.1% from the field and took six rebound.
 Against the Perth Lynx at the Gippsland Regional Indoor Sports Stadium (GRISS) in Traralgon on 6 February Davidson scored 13 points, took eight rebounds including a team-high five offensive rebounds and blocked three shots.
-Davidson was a member of the Boomers WNBL Championship winning team in 2021/22 and played 15 games for the season four games as a starter and averaged 4.1 points, 3.2 rebounds and 14.7 minutes per game.
+Davidson was a member of the Boomers WNBL Championship winning team in 2021/22 and played 15 games for the season including four games as a starter and averaged 4.1 points, 3.2 rebounds and 14.7 minutes per game.

 Penina Davidson playing for Melbourne Boomers against Townsville Fire at the State Basketball Centre on 25 February 2022